lunarjournal/lunarjournal.github.io/README.md

 # Source

-The `Lunar Journal` is designed to be:
+The `Lunar Journal` is designed from the ground up to be:
 - lightweight.
 - `ASCII` / `space` efficient.
 - markdown based.